Dr. Isabelle Ait-Chalalet

 Professional Mediator: 40 hours of training in Mediation: Accredited by the State Bar of Texas/Meets the Standards of the Texas Mediation Trainers RoundTable

-Spiritual Director at the Cenacle Retreat Center
+Certified Spiritual Director: trained at the Cenacle Retreat Center / on staff at the Emmaus Retreat Center